[Updated: August 2022]

 - Systematize the plan and measure results

-If you want to more – or any – referrals, it stars with knowing who refers you.
-The easiest place to start is by looking at where your clients – current or past – came from.
+If you want to more referrals, it starts with knowing who refers you.
+And the easiest place to start is by looking at where your clients – current or past – come from.
 Meaning, how did your clients find out about you?
 What was the source?

 The source is how the client first heard about you.
-There are many different types of sources including attending a networking event, meeting you at a trade show, finding you in an online search, seeing your sponsorship of an event or charity, noticing an advertisement, receiving direct mail, answering a cold call or cold email and by far the best source – a referral from someone.
+There are many different types of sources including attending a networking event, meeting you at a trade show, finding you in an online search, seeing your sponsorship of an event, noticing an advertisement, receiving direct mail, answering a cold call or cold email and by far the best source – a referral from someone.

 Maybe you have a CRM (client relationship management database) where you track this information with laser precision.
 Awesome.
 You, my friend, are in the minority.